LaurenceScotford/udacity-fsjd-project-4/backend/README.md

 # Storefront Backend Project

-This is my submission for the second project for the Udacity Full Stack Javascript Developer Nanodegree.
+This is my submission for the second project for the Udacity Full Stack Javascript Developer Nanodegree and part of my solution for the fourth project.

 ## About